Updated March 18, 2026

 Info

-Temple Bar district — between Dame Street and the Liffey
+Temple Bar district — the area between Dame Street and the River Liffey, bounded by Fishamble Street to the west and Westmoreland Street to the east.

 How to avoid